-Jesus rose from the dead: Psa 16:10 For you will not leave my soul in Sheol, Neither will you allow your holy one to see corruption.
+Jesus rose from the dead: Psa 16:10 For you will not leave my soul in Sheol, neither will you allow your holy one to see corruption.

-Much of the Bible’s content, perhaps as much as one third, is predictions based on the words of God’s prophets.
-The prophets spoke and wrote down of what God had commanded them to speak and write.
+Much of the Bible’s content, perhaps as much as one third, are predictions based on the words of God’s prophets.
+The prophets spoke and wrote down what God had commanded them to speak and write.
 We can start from the following assumption: if several prophets tell the same thing and if it comes true, it is a miracle.
 The miracles of the Bible can be denied because there is no proof other than the Bible’s account.
 Many prophets of the Bible tell us about Jesus, from his birth to his death and resurrection, and the events of his second coming – parousia.